 Photo by Cookson Adventures

 Turkana is amongst the driest and hottest regions in Kenya.
 Within it, there is Lake Turkana and the Blood Red Alkaline Lake.
 The lake has a high concentration of salt, and its salinity increases during the dry season.
 The remaining warm water containing high salt concentration is a prime breeding ground for Dunaliella algae.
-This micro-organism is responsible for turning the water blood-red.
+This micro-organism is responsible for turning the water into blood-red.
 It truly is a must-see sight.

 Marafa-Hells Kitchen is an incredible natural wonder that is easily accessible from Malindi.
-The reason behind the name “Hell’s Kitchen” is because temperatures rise to 50 degrees celsius.
+The reason behind the name “Hell’s Kitchen” is because temperatures rise to 50 degrees Celsius.
 If you can’t take the heat, this place is not for you.

 The canyon was originally formed by compacted clay soil.
 During the rainy season, soil erosion occurs, creating Canyons.
 The depth of the depression increases as the entire canyon expands.
+This natural wonder is one to behold.

 Lake Chala, also known as Challa, is a Crater lake that straddles the border between Kenya and Tanzania.
 This lake formed approximately 251,000 years ago.
 Its location is to the east of Mount Kilimanjaro, 8 kilometres (5.0 mi) north of Taveta, Kenya, and 55 kilometres (34 mi) east of Moshi, Tanzania.
-A steep crater rim surrounds lake Chala with a maximum height of 170 meters (560 ft).
+A steep crater rim surrounds Lake Chala with a maximum height of 170 meters (560 ft).

 It is a caldera lake; hence it’s deep and accounts for the turquoise blue-green appearance—the lake’s fed by groundwater from Mt.
 Kilimanjaro.
 The lake has a unique ecosystem with some endemic species like Lake Chala tilapia, a critically endangered species found only in this lake.
-Nile Crocodiles’ introduced in the lake in the early 1900s.
+Nile Crocodiles’ were introduced to the lake in the early 1900s.

 LAKE PARADISE, MARSABIT